 The city of Stockholm, Sweden is spread across fourteen islands in the Baltic Sea.
 These islands are connected by a whopping 57 bridges, inspiring Stockholm’s nickname, the “Venice of the North.”
-Boats, ferries, and trams make island hopping a breeze, so it’s easy to explore everything there is to do in Stockholm.
-Here are some of the sights you won’t want to miss.
+Boats, ferries, and trams make Swedish island hopping a breeze.
+Good thing, too, because there are a ton of cool things to do in Stockholm!
+Here are some of the attractions you won’t want to miss.

 The Vasa Museum and Skansen are both located on Djurgarden island.
 Another big draw on Djurgarden is the ABBA Museum, which is dedicated to the famous Swedish pop group.
 For some reason I decided to skip this fun-sounding museum and have regretted it ever since.

-The Royal Palace dominates one corner of Stockholm’s picturesque Gamla Stan, or Old Town.
+Stockholm’s prettiest neighborhood is Gamla Stan, the medieval city center.
 The colorful buildings have been wonderfully well preserved, with many dating to the 13th century.
 Some of the cobbled lanes are so narrow that you can touch the houses on either side.
 Souvenir shops and restaurants line the main streets and squares, though quiet nooks can be found at every turn.
 You’ll definitely want to linger here!

-If you have time, I highly recommend taking the ferry to Drottningholm Palace, a UNESCO-listed residence of the Swedish royal family.
-Although built in the 1660s, the palace’s most notable feature is the stunning 18th century French-inspired interior.
-I spent half a day wandering through the ornately furnished rooms and marveling at the fine details.
+If you have time, I highly recommend taking the ferry to Drottningholm Palace.
+This UNESCO-listed residence of the Swedish royal family dates to the 1660s.
+I spent half a day wandering through the ornately furnished rooms and marveling at the all fine details.
 Drottningholm is located on Lovon island and the journey takes one hour each way.
-Combination tickets that include the boat ride and entrance to the palace are available.
+The ferry departs from the pier next to City Hall.
+Combination tickets that include the boat ride and palace entry are available.

 Tell me: What do YOU think are the best things to do in Stockholm?